-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Saturday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Saturday

 Most astonishing thing at the #worldcup today?
 Messi going home without scoring a goal ❌ Ronaldo going home without scoring a goal ❌ Benjamin Pavard doing this ✅ #worldcup #bbcworldcup https://t.co/GWJPvlWoBR

-Mbappe then crowned an excellent showing with two goals in the space of four minutes; first firing home after a scramble in the penalty area, and then slotting home after being put through by Olivier Giroud.
+Mbappe then crowned an excellent showing with two goals in the space of four minutes, first firing home after a scramble in the penalty area and then slotting home after Olivier Giroud put him through.

 BBC Sport's Gary Lineker provided some impressive context to the 19-year-old's efforts: